Rumana Husain

 Rumana Husain is an artist, educator and a children's writer from Karachi, Pakistan.
-She is the author of over 60 children's books and the coffee-table book, Karachi walla - A subcontinent within a city.
+She is the author of over 90 children's books and the coffee-table book, Karachiwala - A subcontinent within a city.

 Education

 Husain completed her high school in 1966 from Model Secondary Girls School and her Intermediate from Karachi College for Women.
 She completed a four year diploma in [Graphic design]from Central Institute of Art and Craft in 1972.